hansmarc/Otis/minigui/readme.txt

 Date  : 03/03/2021

-This zip file contains all files and folders to compile and create :
+This zip file contains all files and folders to compile and create with 'MINIGUI' :
     Otis.exe
     Otis.lib